 Last year, in my searching to find a study on the library I couldn't, and I really wanted a way to introduce my son to the library, all its areas, and of course how to act while in the library.
 I couldn't find anything that met my needs so I created a Library Unit Study.
+You can find more learning fun with these unit study ideas.

 I am sharing it with you hoping that you get something from it as well.
 From role playing to getting their first card these ideas will help teach your child all about the library.